pnp/cli-microsoft365/docs/docs/cmd/aad/o365group/o365group-add.md

 `--isPrivate [isPrivate]`
 : Set to `true` if the Microsoft 365 Group should be private and to `false` if it should be public (default)

+`--allowMembersToPost [allowMembersToPost]`
+: Set if only group members should be able to post conversations to the group

+`--hideGroupInOutlook [hideGroupInOutlook]`
+: Set to hide the group in Outlook experiences

+`--subscribeNewGroupMembers [subscribeNewGroupMembers]`
+: Set to subscribe all new group members to receive group conversation emails when new messages are posted in the group

+`--welcomeEmailDisabled [welcomeEmailDisabled]`
+: Set to not send welcome emails to new group members

 `-l, --logoPath [logoPath]`
 : Local path to the image file to use as group logo